wedesoft/www.wedesoft.de/_posts/2025-08-09-orbits-with-jolt-physics.md

 ![Euler orbit deviation as a function of time step](/pics/euler-errors.png)

 For time lapse simulation with a time step of 16 seconds, the errors will exceed 50 km.

-A possible solution might be to use Runge Kutta 4th order integration instead of symplectic Euler.
+A possible solution is to use Runge Kutta 4th order integration instead of symplectic Euler.
 The 4th order Runge Kutta method can be implemented using a state vector consisting of position and speed.

 The Runge Kutta method can be implemented in Clojure as follows: